mikelove/mikelove.github.io/index.md

 ### Past news items

+* March 2019 - Department of Biostatistics and Bioinformatics, Emory University
-* February 25, 2019 - Anqi Zhu's second paper is posted to *bioRxiv*:
+* February 2019 - Anqi Zhu's second paper is posted to *bioRxiv*:
   [Nonparametric expression analysis using inferential replicate counts](https://doi.org/10.1101/561084)
-* February 7, 2019 - Epigenetics and Stem Cell Biology seminar series at NIEHS
+* February 2019 - Epigenetics and Stem Cell Biology seminar series at NIEHS
 * November 2018 - Michael Love gave a talk at the Duke Epigenetics and Epigenomics Program Seminar Series.
 * October 2018 - Michael Love gave a talk at Duke University: